Spleen Pancreas And Liver Question And Answers

 • Storehouse of fat

-• Macrophages present in the omentum protects the peritoneal cavity from infection.
+• Macrophages present in the omentum protect the peritoneal cavity from infection.

 Question 2.
 Describe Lesser Omentum.